-Clean and wash the potatoes with distilled water and peel out the skin.
-Weigh about 200gms by using rough balance.
-Cut it into small pieces then add 200ml of ice cold distilled water and homogenized in a grinder.
-Filter the homogenate using a cloth and stored the filtrate in a refrigerator.
+Clean and wash the potatoes with distilled water and peel off the skin.
+Weigh about 200g using a rough balance.
+Cut it into small pieces, then add 200ml of ice-cold distilled water and homogenize it in a grinder.
+Filter the homogenate using a cloth and store the filtrate in a refrigerator.

-Take 5ml of Buffer substrate clean and dry the test tube then preincubated for 30 minutes at 370C.
-At the end of the incubation period add 2.5 ml of % TCA and mix well.
-Keep the test tubes for another minute for room temperature and filter the contents.
-Take 1ml of the filtrate for the denaturation of inorganic phosphorous by Fiske-Subbarao method
+Take 5ml of buffer substrate, clean and dry the test tube, then preincubate for 30 minutes at 370C.
+At the end of the incubation period, add 2.5 ml of 10% TCA and mix well.
+Keep the test tubes for another minute at room temperature and filter the contents.
+Take 1ml of the filtrate for the denaturation of inorganic phosphorous by the Fiske-Subbarao method.

 Set up a control simultaneously by adding ml of TCA to 5 ml of buffer substrate followed by ml of enzyme and proceeds as per test.

-To determine the protein content of the enzyme extract by biuret method.
-For this experiment, take 1 ml of extract adds 1 ml of water and add 3ml of biuret reagent and follows as per the biuret estimation procedure.
+To determine the protein content of the enzyme extract by the biuret method.
+For this experiment, take 1 ml of extract, add 1 ml of water, add 3 ml of biuret reagent and follow the procedure as per the biuret estimation procedure.

-The amount of inorganic phosphorous present in the given unknown sample is __________ mg of inorganic phosphate formed per 1 ml of enzyme / 30 minutes.
+The amount of inorganic phosphorous present in the given unknown sample is ______ mg of inorganic phosphate formed per 1 ml of enzyme for 30 minutes.